-Within 60 days of adopting the termination resolution, the municipal clerk must email tif@wisconsin.gov a copy of the termination resolution and a completed Final Accounting Submission Date Agreement (PE-223).
+Within 60 days of adopting the termination resolution or by April 15, whichever is sooner, the municipal clerk must email tif@wisconsin.gov:

+- Copy of the termination resolution - Completed Final Accounting Submission Date Agreement (Form PE-223)

 DOR recommends the municipality also notify its municipal assessor, county property lister, and overlying taxing jurisdictions.

-3. Complete the TID Final Audit
+3. Complete the TID Final Audit (sec.
+66.1105(6m)(b), Wis.
+Stats.)

+Municipality must:

-The municipality must have a Certified Public Accountant (CPA) complete the final audit for all revenue and expenditures during the TID life.
-The municipality must save a copy of the audit in its TID records and does not need to submit a copy to DOR.
+- Have a Certified Public Accountant (CPA) complete the final audit for all revenue and expenditures during the TID life - Save a copy of the audit in its TID records and does not need to submit a copy to DOR

-4. E-file the TID Final Accounting Report (PE-110)
+4. E-file the TID Final Accounting Report (PE-110) (sec.
+66.1105(8)(c), Wis.
+Stats.)

-Before the termination is final, the municipality must electronically file (e-file) the Final TID Accounting Report (PE-110) using MyDORGov.
-The TID Final Accounting Report (PE-110) is due to DOR based on the date agreed upon between the municipality and DOR on the Final Accounting Submission Date Agreement (PE-223).
-The PE-110 form includes total expenditures and revenue during the TID life based on the final audit.
+- Before the termination is final, the municipality must electronically file (e-file) the Final TID Accounting Report (Form PE-110) using MyDORGov - TID Final Accounting Report (Form PE-110) is due to DOR based on the date agreed upon between the municipality and DOR on the Final Accounting Submission Date Agreement (Form PE-223) - TID Final Account Report (Form PE-110) includes total expenditures and revenue during the TID life based on the final audit

 If a municipality does not e-file this report within the specified timeframe, it will delay the certification of future TIDs.
 For more details on termination reporting, review (sec.
-66.1105(8)(c), Wis.
+66 .1105(8)(c), Wis.
 Stats.).